Accepting Your Loved One Has A Mental Illness

 Accepting illness is often looked on as proof that you are not going to fight against it.
 It suggests resignation.
 Those who have been diagnosed quite naturally often feel that they are unable to accept the diagnosis.

 When this is done, small measures of recovery can give rise to optimism and pleasure.
 This takes time.
 You may understand that you must accept what has happened, but actually feeling acceptance will be a long process.
-Knowledge can help family understand and begin to accept.
-Read the very good books available (see our book list).
+Knowledge can help the family understand and begin to accept.
 Accepting does not mean giving up hope.
 It means that you reduce the frustrations which stem from unrealistic objectives.

 Even happy moments are difficult to enjoy.
 Sometimes it seems as if there are no happy moments.
 We are so busy seeing to the needs of our relative that we are worn out.
 Families have found that by putting parts of their lives into what one could call "compartments," they are able to feel some happiness.
 Thus, they force themselves not to worry about what might happen tomorrow so that they may enjoy a happy event today.